 The Cost of Inpatient Long-Term Drug Treatment

-Many of the inpatient centers providing 60 to 120-day programs will accept health insurance, which does offset specific costs of treatment.
-This can include Medicare and Medicaid, along with other state health insurance providers.
-For families who may not have insurance, there are low-cost and free programs available, along with private centers, which are self-payment but can accept insurance in some cases.
+Many of the inpatient centers providing 60 to 120-day programs will accept health insurance, which can offset specific costs of treatment.
+This includes Medicare and Medicaid, along with other state health insurance providers.
+For families who may not have insurance, there are low-cost and free programs available, along with private centers, which are self-payment but can also accept insurance in some cases.

 Long-Term Rehab for Alcohol in Arkansas